mixbytes/tank/docs/guide/README.md

 #### Blockchain instances

-A blockchain cluster consists of a number of different *instance roles*, e.g. fullnodes and miners/validators.
+A blockchain cluster consists of a number of different *instance roles*, e.g. full nodes and miners/validators.
 Available roles depend on the binding used.

 A *blockchain instances configuration* is a set of *role configurations*.